ministryofjustice/hmpps-book-secure-move-frameworks/README.md

 - `display` - list of further display styles for question input
   - `rows` - the number of rows to display for `textarea` questions
   - `character_width` - the character width of a question input.
 Helps to make the input the right size for the content its intended for.
 Supported values: `20`, `10`, `5`, `4`, `3`, `2`.
+  - `prefix` - text or characters to be used before the field.
+Only applies to `text` fields.
+  - `suffix` - text or characters to be used after the field.
+Only applies to `text` fields.
 - `nomis_mappings` - list of NOMIS codes representing NOMIS alerts, personal care needs and reasonable adjustments mapped to a question, to display on questions.
   - `code` **(required)** - the code of the NOMIS resource
   - `type` **(required)** - the type of NOMIS resource.
 Current supported types for NOMIS mappings: `alert`, `personal_care_need` and `reasonable_adjustment`